jfederico/recordrtc-rails_annotations/README.md

 # README
 ---

+This is the open-source version of the app!

 Ruby 2.4.0 + Rails 5.1.1 (+ FFMPEG for recording thumbnails).
 Use `bundle install` to install all required dependencies.
 Run `mv sample.env .env` and change the values in the file to suit your environment.